RomainGuarinoni/mastermind/docs/developper.md

 # Developper documentation

 > This documention contains every details of the project architecture, the
-> guidlines to contribute and the roadmap of the project
+> guidelines to contribute and the roadmap of the project

 ## table of content